Alabama Department of Conservation and Natural Resources

 The Alabama Department of Conservation and Natural Resources (ADCNR) is the state agency responsible for the conservation and management of Alabama's natural resources including state parks, state lands, wildlife and aquatic resources.
 ADCNR also issues hunting and fishing licenses for the state.
 The department promotes wise stewardship and enjoyment of the state's natural resources through five divisions: Marine Resources, State Lands, State Parks and Wildlife and Freshwater Fisheries.
 Supporting those divisions are seven support sections: Accounting, Diversity and Recruiting, Engineering, Information and Education, Information Technology, Legal, and Personnel and Payroll.

 The department is led by a commissioner who is appointed by the governor, and advised by the ten-member Conservation Advisory Board.
 Advisory board members are appointed by the governor for terms of six years.
 The governor, Agriculture and Industries Commissioner, and Alabama Cooperative Extension System Director serve as advisory board ex officio members, while the ADCNR Commissioner serves as the board's ex officio secretary.

 The department receives no funding from the state general fund.
 Funds are generated through the sale of hunting and fishing licenses, boat registration fees, oil and gas royalties from leases of state lands, and State Parks usage fees.
 The funds are supplemented with federal matching funds.
+In 2026, however, the Alabama Legislature approved a $2 million allocation from the state's general fund specifically for threatened-species conservation work, some of which is being used to upgrade aging infrastructure at the Aquatic Biodiversity Center.